alrichardbollans/wcvpy/readme.md

   however that examples like 'Anthocleista brieyi' are synonyms within Loganiaceae whose accepted family is rubiaceae and in this case the program will find the match.
 This is particularly relevant for families like Loganiaceae that have been used as a catch-all

+* Some records in WCVP are not given accepted information
+* Sometimes POWO and WCVP don't agree (mostly due to short lag in POWO updates?)
+* Accepted names are not always unique (without author information) e.g. Helichrysum oligocephalum
+* Some taxa are not given ipni ids, including some accepted taxa
+* Some taxa are not given author information
 * For issues with WCVP, see https://github.com/alrichardbollans/automatchnames/issues/25

 ## Notes on Kew Reconciliation Service